cgraham01/cgraham01/README.md

 - 👋 Hi, I’m Chris Graham!
-- 👀 I’m interested in socio-ecological dimensions of the climate crisis, social network analysis, sustainability, global migration policy.
+- 👀 I’m interested in the socio-ecological dimensions of the climate crisis, social network analysis, sustainability, and global migration policy.
 - 🌱 I’m currently learning python data science and neural networks.
 - 💞️ I’m looking to collaborate on data analysis projects.
 - 📫 You can reach me here on my github!